guardian/frontend/.github/PULL_REQUEST_TEMPLATE.md

 ## What does this change?

-## What does success look like and how do you plan to measure success?
+## What is the value of this and can you measure success?

 ## Does this affect other platforms - Amp, Apps, etc?

 ## Screenshots

+## Request for comment

+--

+*Does this PR meet the [contributing guidelines](https://github.com/guardian/frontend/blob/issue_pr_templates/.github/CONTRIBUTING.md#submission)?*